isomerpages/nlb-nas-corporate/media/collections-and-research/_posts/2015-08-01-post-introducing-the-nas-map-collection.md

 ![The 1898 Map of the Island of Singapore and Its Dependencies was a highly detailed map showing names of major buildings, districts, hills, islands and other landmarks, in addition to major transportation arteries around the island at the turn of the century Source: Survey Department, Courtesy of National Archives of Singapore ](../../../images/blogs/1898-Map-of-SG-Island-1000x657.jpg)*The 1898 Map of the Island of Singapore and Its Dependencies was a highly detailed map showing names of major buildings, districts, hills, islands and other landmarks, in addition to major transportation arteries around the island at the turn of the century*
  *Source: Survey Department, Courtesy of National Archives of Singapore Ref: TM000012*

 NAS has a rich collection of about 1,700 maps covering the inter-war period 1919-1938, between the end of the First World War and the outbreak of the Second World War.
 This was an important period for cartography in Singapore which saw successful efforts to improve the quality of local maps through better funding and staff for the survey department.
 The survey departments of the British controlled Federated Malay States (F.M.S.) and Straits Settlements (S.S.) were merged allowing for greater flexibility in allocating funding and manpower.
-In 1920, a decision was made, after decades of delays, by the newly merged F.M.S. & S.S.
+In 1920, a decision was made, after decades of delays, by the newly merged F.M.S. &amp; S.S.
 Survey department to initiate a modern trigonometrical survey of the Straits Settlements that would greatly enhance the accuracy of subsequent maps.
 One of the results of this effort was a comprehensive 16-part modern, coloured topographic map of Singapore published in 1924.
 This was the first proper topographical map of Singapore ever made and represented a considerable improvement in accuracy over previous Singapore maps.
 Other topographical maps of Singapore followed, including the publication of a single-sheet topographical map of Singapore Island in 1932.

 ![1932 single-sheet topographic map of Singapore showing the island divided by Mukim (../../../images/blogs/1932-20050000691-0007_Acc.-No-1000x781.jpg) districts.
 Source: Survey Department, Courtesy of National Archives of Singapore ](http://www.nas.gov.sg/blogs/offtherecord/wp-content/uploads/2015/04/1932-20050000691-0007_Acc.-No-1000x781.jpg)*1932 single-sheet topographic map of Singapore showing the island divided by*
  *Mukim (or Civil Parish) districts.*